 - 1. Budget/Financial Implications: Not applicable. - 2.
 Partners or Other Stakeholders: Neighbouring property owners and residents; heritage groups; business groups; potential future residents. - 3.
 Alignment with Strategic Directions/Adopted Plans: St. John's Strategic Plan 2019-29 - A Sustainable City - Plan for land use and preserve and enhance the natural and built environment where we live. - 4.
 Legal or Policy Implications: Amendments would be required to the St. John's Municipal Plan and Development Regulations and to the St. John's Urban Region Regional Plan. - 5.
 Privacy Implications: Not applicable. - 6.
-Engagement and Communications Considerations: Should the amendments proceed, a Public Hearing would be required at a later date.

-- 7. Human Resource Implications: Not applicable.
+Engagement and Communications Considerations: Should the amendments proceed, a commissioner's public hearing would be required at a later date. - 7.
+Human Resource Implications: Not applicable. - 8.
+Procurement Implications: Not applicable.

-- 8. Procurement Implications: Not applicable. - 9.
-Information Technology Implications: Not applicable. - 10.
+- 9. Information Technology Implications: Not applicable. - 10.
 Other Implications: Not applicable.

-That Council adopt-in-principle the resolutions for St. John's Municipal Plan Amendment 154, 2021 and St. John's Development Regulations Amendment 706, 2020, regarding land at the front of 68 Queen's Road allow the development of three townhouses which will replace the Cathedral Parish Hall.
+That Council adopt-in-principle the resolutions for St. John's Municipal Plan Amendment 1, 2021 and St. John's Development Regulations Amendment 1, 2021, regarding land at the rear of 68 Queen's Road to allow the development of an Apartment Building.